 - The Nordics have enjoyed a solid economic development in recent years.
-The global economy slowed down during the autumn and especially in the Euro-Area.
-Monetary policy has shifted to be less supportive.
-This has affected the Nordics to various extent.
-Sweden and Finland have been most hit as being more dependant on exports. - Short-term survey indicators have declined, but from elevated levels, suggesting that growth will remain decent in the near-term and that a major slowdown of the economies is not imminent.
+The global economy slowed down during the end of last year and beginning of this year more than expected, especially in the euro area. - This has affected the Nordics to various extent.
+Sweden and Finland have been most hit as being more dependent on exports. - Monetary policy has shifted to a more accommodative stance as downside risks have grown.